 “Never,” Avril said.

 “It must be something, though, right?
-The only place that escaped the Cleansing.
+The only place other than the capitals that escaped the Cleansing.
 You must have heard the stories.”

 “It sounds like too many people,” Avril said truthfully.
 “I leave my salvage at a collection station and get back to work.
 Everybody I know who visits Lancity ends up blowing their pay.”